Close Icon

 This vibrant hub became a secretive escape from London in the late 19th and early 20th centuries.
 After World War II, people wishing for a secure environment to explore their sexuality heard about Brighton’s gay and lesbian clubs and pubs.

-Brighton Pride, the UK’s largest and sparkliest pride celebration, showcases Brighton’s LGBTQ+ community each August.
+Brighton Pride, the UK’s largest and sparkliest pride celebration, showcases Brighton’s LGBTQ+ community each August and is considered one of the best festivals in the UK.
 The weekend-long extravaganza begins with a raucous procession through the city’s ‘villages’ and ends with a party in Kemp Town, live music and cabaret in Preston Park and a dog show.

 6. June represents the Stonewall Riots